klmnden/azure-docs.tr-tr/articles/active-directory/hybrid/reference-connect-version-history.md

 ### <a name="release-status"></a>Yayın durumu

-21/8/2018: indirme ve Otomatik yükseltme için yayımlanmış.
+8/21/2018: İndirme ve Otomatik yükseltme için yayımladı.

 ### <a name="new-features-and-improvements"></a>Yeni özellikler ve geliştirmeler